a-gondolkodas-orome/durer-jatekok/README.md

 # Development

 Feel free to commit directly to the default (master) branch.
 If in doubt, send a pull request instead.
-Goal: only commit to the master branch if existing games keep working :)

-When you push to the default (master) branch, the tests are run, and if they are successful, the project is deployed to the live website.
+When you push to the default (master) branch, the tests are run, and if they are successful, the project is deployed to the live website within a few minutes.

 ## Adding a new game

-To keep track of who works on which game, use [this table](https://docs.google.com/spreadsheets/d/1-6u9PCtvf_gDHrs65x36pmDzFt4nZZx_IUuXrgS2aZk/edit#gid=0) to track it.
+To keep track of who works on which game, use [this table](https://docs.google.com/spreadsheets/d/1-6u9PCtvf_gDHrs65x36pmDzFt4nZZx_IUuXrgS2aZk/edit#gid=0).

 TL;DR;